300909/MP1-Portfolio/README.md

 As a user you are able to read a short description about me and my strengths.
 At the bottom of the page (above the bottom image) there are two call to action buttons: Contact Me and Download Resume.

-If the website is viewed on a desktop, **About** section transforms into two columns, as a user you can read a "story" which was created behind this website.
+If the website is viewed on a desktop or tablet, **About** section transforms into two columns, as a user you can read a "story" which was created behind this website.
 In smaller screen sizes this part is hidden, leaving the space for About me info.

 Pressing the Download Resume button the user is able to open my resume in the new tab and download it.